MehmetMHY/cha/README.md

 - **Support for Multiple File Types**: Supports a variety of file types for input, including PDF, DOCX, XLSX, and common image formats, enabling seamless integration and processing of different kinds of content.
 - **Platform Flexibility**: Switch between different AI platform providers offering OpenAI-compatible APIs using the `--platform` argument.
 - **Switch Between Models**: Easily switch between models during a conversation.
+- **Code Dump Feature**: Easily dump your entire code or a directory's content as one text file OR as context for your conversation.

 ## Getting Started